| Contact Us | Parking

-If you have been approved and have purchased a resident-student parking decal, you will be able to park either in the on-campus lots near the residence halls or our satellite parking lot at 140 Goddard Memorial Drive, which is across from a T.J.
-Maxx distribution center and near Worcester Airport.
+If you have been approved and have purchased a resident-student parking decal, you will be able to park either in the Dowden Lot (A) or Parking Garage Lot (C) on floors three (3) through six (6).

 Resident students who have not received approval and purchased a decal are prohibited from parking on campus or in the Chandler Street Lot (Lot Q).

 Massachusetts law requires college and university students who operate motor vehicles in Massachusetts that are registered in another state or country, whether they live on campus or not, to register that vehicle with the Registry of Motor Vehicles annually using the Massachusetts Nonresident Driver Statement.
 This form also is available from the Parking and Transportation Office.

 If you are an out-of-state student in this situation, you must do the following to comply with this law: